 - Ask questions or report bugs: https://github.com/leifeld/dna/issues

 I wrote the Discourse Network Analyzer for my PhD project on "Discourse Networks and German pension politics."
-I won two research awards for this work.
-You can watch one of the award videos here.
+I won two research awards for this work and an honorable mention from the APSA Political Networks Section.

 texreg: Conversion of Statistical Model Output in R to LaTeX and HTML Tables

 texreg is a package for the statistical computing environment R. It can be used to create fancy tables from regression output (e.g., for publication purposes).
 The tables are available in several formats: LaTeX, HTML, and ASCII text.

 Article about texreg in the Journal of Statistical Software: www.jstatsoft.org/v55/i08/

 xergm is a suite of packages for the statistical computing environment R. It implements extensions of exponential random graph models, in particular temporal exponential random graph models (TERGM) based on maximum pseudolikelihood estimation (MPLE) with bootstrapped confidence intervals, as described by Desmarais and Cranmer in an article published in Physica A. The btergm function can be used to estimate statistical network models for longitudinal (panel) data. xergm acts as a meta-package, which means that the actual functionality is distributed across several R packages (btergm, tnam, xergm.common, rem, and GERGM) and xergm merely contains dependencies on these sub-packages.

 Sub-package btergm: github.com/leifeld/btergm

 Sub-package tnam: github.com/leifeld/tnam